Taking control: Why the Personal Data Protection Bill is a game changer

 Citizenship Bill: Understanding the clause that exempts ILP, Sixth Schedule regions

-In the draft it was said that the failure to take prompt action on a data security breach would also attract a fine of Rs 5 crore or 2 per cent of the turnover, whichever is higher.
+In the draft, it was said that the failure to take prompt action on a data security breach would also attract a fine of Rs 5 crore or 2 per cent of the turnover, whichever is higher.

 One of the key components of this Bill is that it provides a right to privacy.
-It clearly states right to privacy is a fundamental right and hence it is necessary to protect personal data as an essential facet of information privacy.
+It clearly states, the right to privacy is a fundamental right and hence it is necessary to protect personal data as an essential facet of information privacy.

 The three categories:

 The Bill categories data into critical, sensitive and general.
-This ensure that sensitive data that includes financial, sexual, health, biometrics, transgender status, religious and political belief and affiliation can be stored only in India.
-The data however can be processed outside India only with the explicit consent.
+This ensures that sensitive data that includes financial, sexual, health, biometrics, transgender status, religious and political belief and affiliation can be stored only in India.
+The data, however, can be processed outside India only with explicit consent.

 Data is that is not critical and non-sensitive will fall under the general category and there is no restriction on where it is stored or processed.
-Critical data on the other hand will be defined by the government from time to time.
+Critical data, on the other hand, will be defined by the government from time to time.

 In the interest of national security, certain agencies would have access to personal data for investigation purposes.
-On the other hand the government would be entitled to direct a fiduciary to get access to non-personal data in order to provide better service to citizens.
+On the other hand, the government would be entitled to direct a fiduciary to get access to non-personal data in order to provide better service to citizens.
 Broadly the government can use anonymous or non-personal data for research or other purposes.

 Parliament passes bill to merge UTs of Daman and Diu, Dadra and Nagar Haveli